robviauc/openwrtfw-ha/README.md

 # openwrtfw-ha
 Integrates OpenWRT firewall with HomeAssistant via MQTT

-This is a very preliminary project that I just got to work.
+This is a project in alpha stage.
+Use at your own risk.

 My main goal was to be able to restrict internet access to my 4 year old child on his tablet and on our Roku.
 OpenWRT has parental controls but they need to be activated by set times which was not working for us.
 I was logging in into openWRT and activating/deactivating the rules manually.
 Needless to say, the setup was not intuitive and my wife was not willing to learn it.